matthijs166/battleship-coding-tournament/README.md

 ./cli --benchmark --brain basic,basicOptimized  --iterations 10
 ```

-# TODO - what to implement next?
+# TODO - What to implement next?
-[] Websocket server and client
+[] Web socket server and client
-[] Websocket leaderboard
+[] Web socket leaderboard
 [] Log Average turn time
 [] Show system resources used in the benchmark
-[] Implementing open skill for benchmark match making
+[] Implementing  OpenSkill for benchmark matchmaking